TrustedComputingGroup/pandoc/guide.md

 ### Other Informative Blocks

-Writers of a document may prefer more compact "informative" blocks with more obvious semantics, like the warning above.
-In this case, the text ist still contained within a "TCG Informative" gray box, but with a more meaningful header.
+Writers of a document may prefer "informative" blocks with more specific semantics.
+In this case, the text is still contained within a "TCG Informative" gray box, but with a more meaningful header.

 ::: Note :::
 This is a "Note" block.